Crossing safely can be nerve-wracking; however, Valencia's roundabouts feature art that ranges from stunning to bizarre.

 The fascinating thing about big roundabouts is that they often represent what a city is proud of.
 My favourite Valencian concrete circles are the Good, the Bad, and the Ugly.

 The Dama Ibérica roundabout features a stunning sculpture by Manolo Valdés.
 It depicts the abstract face of the Iberian Lady of Elche, accurately capturing her likeness.
-This Good One consists of 22,000 blue mosaic tiles, each a tiny replica of Lady of Elche.
+This Good One consists of 22,000 blue mosaic tiles, each a tiny replica of the Lady of Elche.

 Torre Miramar (Sea View Tower) is Spain's priciest roundabout, costing 24 million euros, designed by Santiago Calatrava.
 Three months in, the tower's elevator broke down, and to make matters worse, the sea view was a letdown.
 This Bad Guy stands neglected on Av. de Catalunya, a symbol of government waste.
 Urban explorers sneaked inside and climbed 45 metres to the top.